HoniT/MioOS/docs/Memory.md

 ## Virtual Memory Manager

 The virtual memory manager takes care of setting up paging, mapping and unmaping pages.
 MioOS uses 32-bit paging that supports up to 4 GiB of RAM, which is more than enough for this system.
-The VMM identity maps needed regions in the initializing function, has alloc_page, alloc_page_4mib and free_page to map addresses to virtual memory with given flags.
+The VMM identity maps needed regions in the initializing function, has alloc_page, alloc_page_4mib, identity_map_region and free_page to map addresses to virtual memory with given flags.
 The VMM also supports debugging/helper functions like to translate a virtual address to a physical one, or to check if a page at a given virtual address is mapped.

 ### Mapping Functions in the VMM
 1. vmm::alloc_page(const uint32_t virt_addr, const uint32_t phys_addr, const uint32_t flags)